East Palo Alto, California: Government

 The terms of Mayor and Vice Mayor are for one year and expire at the first meeting in December.
+As of January 2024, 29-year-old Antonio Lopez is the mayor.

 Education

 Primary and secondary schools

 The Ravenswood City School District has its headquarters in East Palo Alto.

 The schools in the city are Costaño School of the Arts, Belle Haven Elementary, Los Robles-Ronald McNair Academy, and Cesar Chavez Ravenswood Middle School.

 The Sequoia Union High School District operates the zoned high schools in the area.
 Between 1958 and 1976 East Palo Alto had its own high school, Ravenswood High School.
 After the school was closed because of low enrollment, the building was demolished in 1995 to make room for the Gateway 101 Shopping Center.
 Following the closure of Ravenswood High School, East Palo Alto's high school students were bused out of the city to other schools in the region, primarily Carlmont High School in Belmont.
 Some have called for re-opening Ravenswood High School in a new location in East Palo Alto.

 In 2014, the Sequoia Union High School District discontinued the practice of busing.
 Today, East Palo Alto residents are zoned to Menlo-Atherton High School in Atherton.
 Through the district Open Enrollment process, some residents choose to attend Carlmont, Woodside High School in Woodside, or Sequoia High School in Redwood City.
 Alternatively, East Palo Alto Academy (opened in 2001 as East Palo Alto High School) and East Palo Alto Phoenix Academy (opened 2006) are charter high schools in East Palo Alto.
 There is also a private high school, Eastside College Preparatory, which opened in 1996.

 Every year, parents of incoming minority children in kindergarten through grade 2 can enter a lottery (if there are more requests than the 135 slots available) to send their children to neighboring school districts under the Tinsley Voluntary Transfer Program.